Lab Member Profile

 He received the National Science Foundation CAREER Award in 1998, the Distinguished Faculty Teaching Award from the Columbia Engineering School in 1999, a Best Paper Award at the 2001 International Conference on Computer Design, best paper runner-up at the 2003 International Symposium on Asynchronous Circuits, and a winning entry in the 2003 ISLPED Low-Power Design Contest.

 We was given a Faculty Development Award in 2006 by the New York State Office of Science Technology and Academic Research.

 In 2008, he was named a finalist for the Blavatnik Award

 for young faculty by the New York Academy of Science.

 Professor Shepard was program chair for the 2002 International Conference on Computer Design (ICCD)

 and general chair of the 2003 ICCD.

 He was program chair of ISQED 2002 and conference co-chair of ISQED 2003

 and has served on the program committees of ISSCC, VLSI Symposium, DAC, ICCD, ICCAD, GLS-VLSI, ISQED, and Tau.

-He was Associate Editor of IEEE Transactions on VLSI from 1998-2001 and is currently Associate Editor of IEEE Journal of
+He was Associate Editor of IEEE Transactions on VLSI from 1998-2001 and Associate Editor of IEEE Journal of

 Please see my group publication list here